ashwiniverma/NonProfitCompassion/README.md

 #TODO
 ```

-## Notes for Productionization
+## Notes for further development
 - The Lambda-based interaction service should scale relatively well.
-- The EC2-based moderation service can be converted to Lambda/API Gateway or adapted for ECS/EKS/Fargate.
+- The EC2-based moderation service can be converted to Lambda/API Gateway or adapted for deployment on ECS/EKS/Fargate.
 - The child/sponsor pairing we have stored in DynamoDB should be pulled from Compassion's existing system.
-- A log of all interaction should be stored for administrators to review if necessary.
+- In addition to the SNS-based notification, a log of all interaction should be stored for administrators to review if necessary.